ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-connecting-apm.rst

 Note3: The :ref:`RC8_OPTION<RC8_OPTION>` defaults to the Motor Interlock function.

-The output on most controllers for SERVO's 1 thru 8 are labled Main Out:
+The output on most controllers for SERVO's 1 thru 8 are labeled Main Out:

 .. image:: ../images/PH21_2.jpg
     :target: ../_images/PH21_2.jpg